nishitanand/nishitanand.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 My name is Nishit Anand.
+I am a first-year MS CS student at the [University of Maryland, College Park](https://www.cs.umd.edu/).
+I do research on Computer Vision and LLMs, particularly Foundation Multimodal Models under the guidance of [Prof. Dinesh Manocha](https://www.cs.umd.edu/people/dmanocha) in the [GAMMA Lab](https://gamma.umd.edu/) at UMD.

+Before this, I worked in the industry as a ML Scientist at [Radien](https://radien.app/), a Seattle-based funded by the Paul Allen Institiute for AI (AI2).
+There I helped built our ML product which helps front-end teams simplify their codebases using AI.
+There I worked on Vision-Language models, Code LLMs and Image Similarity for our product.

-I am currently a Research Assistant at the [Vision and Graphics Lab](https://vision-iitd.github.io/), Indian Institute of Technology Delhi (IIT Delhi) under [Prof. Chetan Arora](https://www.cse.iitd.ac.in/~chetan/).
+Previously, I worked as a Research Assistant at the [Vision and Graphics Lab](https://vision-iitd.github.io/), Indian Institute of Technology Delhi (IIT Delhi) under [Prof. Chetan Arora](https://www.cse.iitd.ac.in/~chetan/).
 I am working on a Govt. of India funded project, where I am developing State-of-The-Art Vision Transformer-based Optical Character Recognition models for all 22 official Indian languages, covering both Printed and Scene-Text modalities.
 I am also doing research on Active Learning in OCR.

 Previously I worked at the Autonomous Networked Systems Lab (Vision Lab) at Indraprastha Institute of Information Technology Delhi (IIIT-Delhi) under [Prof. Saket Anand](https://www.iiitd.ac.in/anands).
 At IIITD, I worked on the [ALIVE Project](https://sites.google.com/iiitd.ac.in/iiitd-alive/home) (Autonomous Last mILe VEhicle), an autonomous driving project funded by the Ministry of Electronics and Information Technology, Govt. of India.
 I led the Driver Status Monitoring (DSM) module of the ALIVE project, where I  created a Facial Landmark Detection ML model for predicting drowsiness and attentiveness of an autonomous vehicle driver.